dancancro/great-big-example-application/README.md

 15. [this other project](http://www.bernierebuttals.org) which was made with JQuery and Google Scripts.
 The data is contained in [this Google Sheet](https://docs.google.com/spreadsheets/d/1RdIhMdNCRJ-xtl6IgbT2SdChtLIYW8VXeloq7rR1lqY/edit#gid=50602236) and served as JSON by a Google script.
-Well, I tried to anyway.
-This still isn't working.

 A great big thank you to those who created the example demos from which I put together this amalgam.